mirfan899/sppas/sppas/doc/01_introduction/12_getting_installing.md

 It is very (very very) important to take care about the version of Python.
-An installation guide is available on the website, depending on your operating system. **Please, closely follow the instructions.**
+An installation guide is available on the website, depending on the operating system. **Please, closely follow the instructions.**
 Notice that administrator rights are required to perform the installations.

 ### Download and install SPPAS